workForClass/final-jwd5/task-7 Display Tasks/README.md

     - `dueDate`
     - `status`

-2. Within this `createTaskHtml` function, create a string using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), copying across one of your tasks that we *harcoded* in earlier from the `index.html`
+2. Within this `createTaskHtml` function, create a string using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), copying across one of your tasks that we *hardcoded* in earlier in task 3 from the `index.html`

     For example:
     ```javascript